joaovff/restaurant-project/README.md

 ## Description

 Display a digital Restaurant menu, listing every dish.
-Make the owner a special Login and customers just create an user without login to make review.
+Make the owner a special login to create new dishes, edit and see the datas about the dish(rating average).
 Have a page to review every dish with stars and then a pre-made comment to select

 <br>